LauraMonni1/Project_Human-Brain-Neurons-Analysis/README.md

 11) Save the dataframe as "raw_data.csv" -> df.to_csv("raw_data.csv")
 12) create a copy of the raw dataframe and work on it!

+# Data analysis

-The data analysis is then carried out taking advantage of the many different plots created with seaborn and matplolib.
+The data analysis is carried out taking advantage of the many different plots mostly created with the libraries seaborn and matplolib.

 Presentation URL:  https://www.canva.com/design/DAF-0n2KWTc/1AI-sS16rVwdij_CBGHyGQ/edit